villhei/elixirtut/elixir_web/app/chapters/10_processes.md

   defp ready_to_receive() do
     receive do
-      # We now use a tuple here, in order to take in a command and parameters
+      # Wrap messages in a tuple, in order to take in a command, sender and parameters
       {:do_something, sender, dataset} ->
-        # We want to extract the heavy lifting out of here
+        # We want to extract the heavy lifting to it's own function
         start_task(sender, dataset)
       x ->
         IO.puts("Can't handle this #{inspect(x)}")